bird-house/birdhouse-docs/docs/apps.md

 # Climate Services Application Packages

 Here is a list of active software packages, applications and utilities to be used to spin off technical climate services information systems.
-They are complient to approved international standards to ensure technical interoperabillity.
+They are compliant with approved international standards to ensure technical interoperabillity.
 Birds are services providing processes for specific thematic subjects.
 For example to access climate data or to run a cyclone tracking tool.
 The services are using pygeoapi from the GeoPython project.
-Birdhouse provides tools (cockiecutter-template, birdy client, docker, ...) to make it easier to build, use and deploy new thematic birds.
+Birdhouse provides tools (cockiecutter-template, birdy client, docker, ...) to make it easier to build, use, maintain, and deploy new thematic birds.

 The sources of the software packages are centralised in the GitHub Organisation [Bird-House](https://github.com/bird-house).
-Some applications are stored in different places due to the deveopment history, funding mechanism or intellectual property rights.
+Some applications are stored in different places due to the development history, funding mechanism, or intellectual property rights.

 ## **Testsuits**